The U.S. Fish and Wildlife Service’s report “Feasibility Assessment: Sea Otter Reintroduction to the Pacific Coast” is now available!

 Because achieving balance in ecosystems through the restoration of native species is fully aligned with the Service’s mission, we collaborated earlier with the Elakha Alliance to explore the possibility of restoring sea otters to the coast of Oregon.

 Subsequent to the Elakha Alliance’s efforts, the U.S. Fish and Wildlife Service was separately tasked by Congress with taking a look at the feasibility and cost of reintroducing sea otters to the Pacific Coast.
 To avoid duplication of effort between our study and that of the Elakha Alliance, our report adopts much of theirs by reference where appropriate.
 However, our assessment expands the scope of geographic consideration beyond the Oregon coast.
 Our study of feasibility focuses on the potential reintroduction of sea otters to the largest remaining gap in their range, on the coasts of northern California (from San Francisco Bay north) and Oregon.
-We did not consider reintroducing sea otters to the Washington coast, which already has a reintroduced population of sea otters.
+We did not consider reintroducing sea otters to the Washington coast or southern California for reasons addressed below.

 For more information specific to sea otters in the California portion of their range, please visit our website for the southern sea otter here.